 After a week on the “night-time tryptophan” regimen, babies in the test condition showed improvements in their sleep patterns.
 Babies in the control groups did not.

-So it seems that higher tryptophan concentrations--which are typical of night-time breast milk--may indeed help young babies sleep better.
+So it seems that higher daytime tryptophan concentrations might help young babies sleep better.

 Nucleotide concentrations in breast milk did indeed change over a 24-hour period.